virtusize/virtusize.github.io/source/integration-guide/order-confirmation.rst

 productId
     *String* - The id of the product.
-This must match the product id used during integration on the retailers product page.
+This must match the product id used during integration on your product page.

     Example::